 The technician will then inspect the condenser – the outside AC component.
 The condenser is basically the “motor” of your AC unit.
 It’s typically the large box that sits outside your home.
 Inside the condenser is the compressor.
 The compressor is what changes the refrigerant from a liquid to a gas, which is then circulated through the condenser.
 There are numerous parts that could be damaged that might affect the performance of your AC.
 The technician will investigate them all – which could take anywhere from five minutes to an hour.

 During the AC repair analysis, they will look at the system’s refrigerant levels, check that the condenser fan is running properly, ensure that the size of your AC unit is sufficient for the size of your home, and inspect the security mechanisms, wiring, and other interior components.

 Step 3: Walk You Through the Solutions

-When the AC technician discovers the root of the problem, they should be able to describe it you clearly and concisely.
-Make sure that any suggested repairs/replacements are written down along with the estimate.
+When the AC technician discovers the root of the problem, they should be able to describe it to you clearly and concisely.
+Make sure that any suggested repairs or replacements are written down along with the estimate.
 Most reputable HVAC companies won’t start a repair until after you have agreed to the estimated cost.
-If the technician does not mention this important proviso, firmly communicate that it’s what you insist upon.
+If the technician does not mention this important piece of information, firmly communicate that it’s what you insist upon.

 What If AC Repair Won’t Fix the Problem?

 In that case, you’ll need a new HVAC unit.
-They can be expensive if you’re buying them outright, but oftentimes people aren’t prepared for that kind of financial burden.
+They can be expensive if you’re buying them outright.
+Often times, people aren’t prepared for that kind of financial burden.
 There’s financing for HVAC units, but approval isn’t guaranteed, as credit checks are performed.
 Even if you’re approved, the monthly costs can vary.
-Instead, consider a lease-to-own HVAC program.
-Get the AC you need now, without a background check, and at a reasonable monthly cost!
+Instead, consider a lease purchase HVAC program.
+Get the AC you need now, without a credit check, and at a reasonable monthly cost!
 Call the experts at Microf today at 855-642-7631 to learn more!